oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

 Manage the Integration
 ----------------------

 As an illustration, we have created a sample Zendesk integration with two-way synchronization enabled and sync priority set to **Remote Wins**.
-This means that if the same data is changed from both Zendesk and OroCRM, Zendesk changes take precedence.
+This means that if the same data is changed from both Zendesk and Oro application, Zendesk changes take precedence.

 .. image:: /user_doc/img/system/integrations/zendesk/zendesk_create.png